 Sony unveiled the FDR-AX53 Handycam at CES 2016 to add it to the company’s growing 4K lineup.
 The AX53 features a new 20x optical zoom lens (26.8-536mm equivalent) with advanced aspherical (AA) and Extra-low Dispersion (ED) lens elements that allow it to produce a crisp, high resolution image within a compact size.
 The lens also has a Zeiss T* coating that reduces unwanted reflections and flare.
 [Read more…]

-Note: This is labeled as a gray market item and, therefore, won’t include a US warranty card.
-At the time of this post, ebay seller GetItDigital has a positive feedback rating of 99.7% and offers its own 1-year warranty with the camera.
+Note: This is labeled as a gray market item with 1-year warranty from seller.
+At the time of this post, ebay seller ElectronicsValley has a 99.5% positive feedback rating.